 The Seepje story started with two 21 year old students, Melvin and Jasper, on what they thought was just an ordinary day in 2013.
 Without knowing that switching on their TV was going to be an important first step in their journey to become co-founders of Seepje (a soon-to-be successful startup), they started watching a documentary where a woman used shells out of a fruit tree in Nepal to create a form of natural soap that is able to clean not only her body and hair but also her clothes.
 This got them thinking, “Why are we using all types of synthetic detergents when there is a better solution?
 A natural alternative”.
 Not even a year later, Melvin and Jasper managed to scrape together their student loans to import their first batch of shells to the Netherlands from Hari, a Nepalese farmer.

-Jasper’s advice to student entrepreneurs is to “use your young enthusiastic student selves to your advantage because young people often don’t see barriers that others see.”
+Jasper’s advice to student entrepreneurs is to “use your young enthusiastic student selves to your advantage because young people often don’t see the barriers that others see.”
 “Don’t be afraid to ask.
 A lot of people are willing to help you move forward and there are mistakes that you don’t have to make because someone else has already made them.”
-Jasper highlights the importance of focus.
-His advice to aspiring entrepreneurs is to “try to make important decisions on where to focus your precious time and money – especially in the beginning.
-We started out with our student loans, with practically nothing in the beginning, when those decisions on where to focus your resources are very important”.
+Jasper also highlights the importance of focus, his advice to aspiring entrepreneurs is to “try to make important decisions on where to focus your precious time and money – especially in the beginning.
+We started out with our student loans, with practically nothing in the beginning when those decisions on where to focus your resources are very important”.

 For those entrepreneurs aiming to create a positive impact, he says “Don’t let it be an excuse.
 Just because you are contributing to a social/environmental cause, doesn’t mean that your product can’t be priced competitively/packaged in the best possible way.
 For example, Seepje’s packaging is not only sustainable but has also been rewarded by multiple national and international packaging design awards as the best packaging in the household category.”